 More than 50 spas, resorts, and wellness centers throughout Sonoma County offer pampering and healing treatments for the mind, body, and spirit.
 Indulge in unique treatments that offer local products like goat's milk, honey, grape seeds and, of course, wine.
 From luxury spa resorts with gorgeous vineyard views and extensive pools to indulgent day spas, relax your way through Sonoma County.

 Savor local foods

 Farm-to-table finds a perfect home in Sonoma County, where many restaurants owners either grow their own produce and meats or source them locally.
 Delve more deeply into Sonoma County’s rich culinary heritage by taking a cooking class or exploring a farm.
 Follow the Sonoma County Farm Trails Map to experience life on the farm with cows, sheep, llamas, honey bees, and more.
-Chat with local cheese makers and sample their distinctive, hand-crafted wares at the sites listed on the Sonoma Cheese Trail and Map.
+Chat with local cheese makers and sample their distinctive, hand-crafted wares at the sites listed on the California Cheese Trail map.
 The county's agricultural bounty and artisan crafts are found at one of the year-round or seasonal farmers markets.